 Science – minimum score of 41

 English – minimum score of 50

 Total Adjusted – minimum score of 54

-NOTE: This program requires a criminal background check, health evaluation including proof of immunity, a 10-panel drug screen, and CPR certification prior to entering radiologic technology classes.
+This program requires a criminal background check, health evaluation including proof of immunity, a 10-panel drug screen, and CPR certification prior to entering radiologic technology classes.
 Details for these requirements are presented at the mandatory meeting.

-*It is strongly recommended that BIO, MAT, CHM, PHY and MDT courses be completed no more than five (5) years prior to the starting date of the program.
+It is recommended that BIO, MAT, CHM, PHY and MDT courses be completed no more than five (5) years prior to the starting date of the program.